London Philharmonic Orchestra: 21st century

 After the departure of Welser-Möst, the LPO was without a principal conductor for four years.
 During the interregnum, the orchestra inaugurated its "Roots Classical Fusions" series, which aimed to combine musical traditions from around the world; this was part of an education and community programme launched by the orchestra.
 Kurt Masur was the LPO's principal conductor from 2000 to 2007.
 Under Masur, known for his performances of the German symphonic repertoire, the orchestra regained its musical form, and the critic Richard S Ginell commented that Vladimir Jurowski, who took over in 2007 "has inherited an LPO in splendid technical shape, probably having been drilled to a fare-thee-well under Masur".

-In 2000, The LPO performed Beethoven Symphony IX under Sir Gilbert Levine, joining the Berlin Philharmonic under Bernard Haitink, the New York Philharmonic under Kurt Masur, and Concentus Musicus Wien under Nicholas Harnoncourt, in a gala series of concerts celebrating the reign of Krakow as the European Cultural Capital in the Millennium Year.
+In 2000, the LPO performed Beethoven's Ninth Symphony under Gilbert Levine, joining the Berlin Philharmonic under Bernard Haitink, the New York Philharmonic under Kurt Masur, and the Concentus Musicus Wien under Nikolaus Harnoncourt, in a gala series of concerts celebrating the reign of Krakow as the European Cultural Capital in the Millennium Year.
 The concert was broadcast internationally including on PBS marking the orchestra's television debut in the United States.

 Jurowski had first conducted the LPO at the Royal Festival Hall in December 2001, as an emergency substitute for Yuri Temirkanov.
 Jurowski became principal guest conductor in 2003, and conducted the orchestra in June 2007 during the concerts marking the re-opening of the refurbished Festival Hall.
 In September 2007, Jurowski became the LPO's eleventh principal conductor.
 Like his LPO predecessors Pritchard and Haitink, Jurowski also served as music director of Glyndebourne (2001–2013), where he conducted the LPO there in operas by Britten, Mozart, Puccini, Richard Strauss, Verdi, Wagner, and others.
 During Jurowski's LPO tenure, principal guest conductors of the LPO have included Yannick Nézet-Séguin and Andrés Orozco-Estrada.
-Jurowski is scheduled to conclude his LPO tenure at the close of the 2020-2021 season.
+Jurowski concluded his LPO tenure at the close of the 2020-2021 season, and now has the title of conductor emeritus of the LPO.

 In 2003, Edward Gardner first guest-conducted the LPO.
 In July 2019, the LPO announced the appointment of Gardner as its next principal conductor, effective with the 2021-2022 season, with an initial contract of five years.
 In October 2018, Karina Canellakis first guest-conducted the LPO.
 In April 2020, the LPO announced the appointment of Canellakis as its new principal guest conductor, the first female conductor ever named to the post, effective from September 2020.
+In February 2024, the LPO announced the extension of Canellakis' contract as principal guest conductor for an additional three years.
+In September 2024, the LPO announced the extension of Gardner's contract as principal conductor for an additional two years.